 - Below Target: Performance slightly below target and fails to meet minimum requirements.
 Additional preparation is recommended before re-examination.

 - Needs Improvement: Performance is well-below target and fails to meet minimum requirements.
 Additional preparation is strongly recommended before re-examination.

 With a passing score, your hard work has paid off and you are now a PMP credential holder.
 Congratulations!

 You receive a stamped copy of your exam results report at the test center and your detailed exam results analysis will be made available on the CCRS at PMI.org.

 Your printed certificate and other documentation arrive via mail in a few weeks.

 The PMP exam, like other standardized tests such as the SAT or ACT, does not have a "passing" score.
 Rather, the PMP exam uses psychometrics and measures your performance against your peers (i.e. it's graded on a curve).
 Just like a university might only accept students in the top 70th percentile, PMI only passes students above a certain threshold.
 Unfortunately, PMI does not publish any scoring data, so there is only speculation about what the passing percentile is.

 With the exam score reflecting your work in relation to your peers, your training and preparedness for the PMP exam are of utmost importance.
 As such, a quality PMP certification course, such as the ones offered by Project Management Academy, is a great way to ensure your strong performance within your peer group, which is precisely what you will need to earn your PMP credential.

-The PMP application, the test scheduling, and the exam experience itself, each have specific rules.
-Being informed and prepared - both in your Project Management knowledge and in the PMP exam regulations - will improve your overall testing experience.
+The PMP exam application, the test scheduling, and the exam experience itself, each have specific rules.
+Being informed and prepared - both in your project management knowledge and in the PMP exam methodologies - will improve your overall testing experience.
 Best of luck!